RogueRope/docs/content/docs/main/how-to-get-in.md

 lead: ''

 ---
+There are 4 simple steps for you to complete to get in:

-## Read This document.
+## Step 1: Read this Document

 Doing really well there!
 Almost done.

-(you didn't just skipped all the info to get on this page did you?)
+(You didn't just skip all the info to get on this page, did you?)

-Do you have questions or comments?
+Have any questions or comments?
 If so, [get in touch]({{< ref "/docs/main/contact" >}} "Contact us").

-## Buy a ticket.
+## Step 2: Buy a ticket

 The amount of participants is limited.

-We will provide pre-presale vouchers for participants that joined us last year.
-You can expect this voucher around April first if you joined the event 2021.
+We will provide pre-presale vouchers for participants who joined us last year.
 This means you can book a ticket before the main pre-sale starts, and basically are guaranteed a spot.
+If you joined the event in 2021, you can expect this voucher around April 1 2022.

-Everyone who's on the [mailinglist](https://roguerope.be/pages/newsletter.html) will get **one voucher**, which gives you the opportunity to buy **1 ticket**.
+Everyone who's on the [mailinglist](https://roguerope.be/pages/newsletter.html) will get **1 voucher**, which gives you the opportunity to buy **1 ticket**.
 Create your order from the link in the email.
-You will be asked for your Fetlife name.
-When we receive your order we will do a basic vetting, if we feel -for whatever reason- you are not a good fit for the event we will decline your offer.
+You will be asked for your FetLife name.
+When we receive your order, we will do a basic vetting.
+If we feel -for whatever reason- you are not a good fit for the event, we will decline your request for a ticket.
-Once confirmed you have 14 days to complete payment, we prefer the Belgians and Dutchies to use Bankcontact or Mollie.
-Other countries standard EU SEPA banktransfer.
+Once confirmed, you have 14 days to complete payment.
+We prefer the Belgians and Dutchies to use Bancontact or Mollie.
+Participants from other countries can use a standard EU SEPA bank transfer.
-Please read: if you have an issue with the timing or amount of the payment, please let us know.
+Please note: if you have an issue with the timing or amount of the payment, please let us know.
 We can probably work something out.

 ## Timeline

-* **April 2:** If you have been to the event last year, you will recieve a mail with a voucher code with which you can buy a ticket in the closed pre-sale.
+* **April 2 2022:** If you attended the event in 2021, you will receive an email with a voucher code with which you can buy a ticket in the closed pre-sale.
-* **April 2 @ 12.30h:** start of pre-pre-sale (no stress you have untill the Pre-sale to get a ticket).
+* **April 2 2022 @ 12.30h:** Start of pre-pre-sale (no stress, you have untill the Pre-sale to get a ticket).
-* April 11: If you are on the [mailing list](https://roguerope.be/pages/newsletter.html), you will get a presale voucher, one voucher for every subscriber.
+* April 11 2022: If you are on the [mailing list](https://roguerope.be/pages/newsletter.html), you will get a presale voucher (1 voucher for every subscriber).
-* April 19 @ 12.30h: Start of pre-sale, you can use the vouchercode from the mailinglist to buy **one** ticket.
+* April 19 2022 @ 12.30h: Start of pre-sale.
+You can use the voucher code from the mailinglist to buy **1** ticket.
-* May 1 @ 12.30: a signup link will be posted on fetlife, but still, people need to be vetted to be able to buy a ticket.
+* May 1 2022 @ 12.30: Start of main sale.
+A link to sign up will be posted on FetLife.
+Please note that people requesting a ticket still need to be vetted to be able to buy a ticket.

-## Get to the location
+## Step 3: Get to the Location

-The site is in the province of antwerp, you can get there by car, but there's also a train station a 3km walk away.
-You can take a bus, then it's only a 1km walk.
+The site is in the province of East Flanders.
+You can get there by car or public transport.
+The nearest train station is a 3-kilometer walk away.
+The nearest bus stop  is a 1-kilometer walk from the site.

-Our camping ground is 200m from the main road, you can drive up, take out your bags, check in, but after that you need to park your car **back on the main road**.
+Our camping ground is 200 meters from the main road. **There is not parking on the camp site itself.** You can drive up, take out your bags, check in and then park your car **back on the main road**.
-Take into account: you cannot drive with your car on the camping area!
-So the last 40 meters or so, you need to drag your stuff.
+Take into account: you cannot drive your car onto the camping area!
+That is only accessible on foot.
+So, the last 40 meters or so, you will need to drag your stuff.

-If you bring a camper we might be able to put that on the field using our combined people-power, same goes for trailers.
-If you bring a van or camper, **contact us to make sure there is some space.**
+If you bring a camper or trailes, we might be able to put that on the field using our combined people-power.
+If you plan to bring a van, camper, or trailer, **contact us to make sure there is some space.**

-## Give your order number to the greeter.
+## Step 4: Give the Greeter your Order Number

 You made it!
-Make sure to bring your order confirmation with the qr-code, so we can verify payment, you will get a [release statement](https://qa.roguerope.be/docs/main/release-statement/) to sign.
+Make sure to bring your order confirmation with your qr-code, so we can verify payment.
+You will get a [release statement](https://qa.roguerope.be/docs/main/release-statement/) to sign.

-You will get a shift of work... this could be cleaning up, going to the bakery or making sure the fire is hot, we will ask you to put your name down.
+You will will be asked to sign up for a shift of work...
+This could be cleaning up, going to the bakery or making sure the fire is hot.
+As you arrive, we will ask you to put your name down.

-Now it's time to relax, set up your tent and share a drink with us.
+Now it's time to relax, set up your tent and share a drink with us!